 Also Recommended

-Babbitt has more than 15 years of experience styling hair of all types, and he swears by this shine-enhancing, sulfate-free formula from Mizani.
-"This is so rich and nourishing, but somehow still light," he says.
+Babbitt, who has more than 15 years of experience styling hair of all types, swears by this shine-enhancing, sulfate-free formula from Mizani.
+"This is so rich and nourishing but somehow still light," he says.
 He also uses the product as a detangler, a cutting lotion (a milky product used during hair trims that eases the friction and potential irritation of scissors and shears), and a daily leave-in conditioner for curly hair.
-To top it all off?
-He raves that the formula smells "fresh and honest."
-Talk about a quadruple threat.
+The formula smells "fresh and honest," too.

 Pros: Expert-approved; Free of sulfates, SLS, SLES, and mineral oil; Shine-enhancing; Reduces frizz